-The loss, theft or misuse of biometric data is one of the greatest risks for organizations deploying these technologies.
+The loss, theft, or misuse of biometric data are some of the greatest risks for organizations deploying these technologies.
 By collecting and storing their biometric data in centralized databases, aid organizations could be putting their beneficiaries at serious risk, particularly if their beneficiaries are people fleeing persecution or conflict.
 In general, because digital IDs rely on the Internet or other open communications networks, there are multiple opportunities for cyberattacks and security breaches.
-The Engine Room also cites anecdotal accounts of humanitarian workers losing laptops, USB keys and other digital files containing beneficiary data.
-See also the Data Protection resource .
+The Engine Room also cites anecdotal accounts of humanitarian workers losing laptops, USB keys, and other digital files containing beneficiary data.
+See also the Data Protection resource.

 There is also the risk that biometrics will be put to use in future technologies that may be more intrusive or harmful than current usages.
 “Governments playing hosts to large refugee populations, such as Lebanon, have claimed a right to access to UNHCR’s biometric database, and donor States have supported UNHCR’s use of biometrics out of their own interest in using the biometric data acquired as part of the so-called ongoing “war on terror”